yk11SE/PythonFundamentalsCS50_yona/README.md

 2. `python hello.py` execute the python program

 # To commit and push code changes (basic GIT commands)
+1. Pull latest code from the repository git pull
-1. Add indoor.py to the changes to be committed git add [file name]
+2. Add indoor.py to the changes to be committed git add [file name]
-2. Commit all changes in the REPO with comments git commit -m “My comment“
+3. Commit all changes in the REPO with comments git commit -m “My comment“
-3. Push all changes to the REPO git push
+4. Push all changes to the REPO git push

 # How to setup your own codespace